 Will the Co-op distribute dividends every year?

-No. Only in years when the Co-op generates sufficient profits.
+Only in years when the Co-op generates sufficient profits.
+This is determined by the Board of Trustees.

 The Co-op is doing great.
 We continue to enjoy strong support from the community.
 Our sales have grown steadily and we have been profitable in each of the past twenty years.